kowndinya-renduchintala/kowndinya-renduchintala.github.io/_news/announcement_10.md

 related_posts: false
 ---

-[Our work](https://arxiv.org/abs/2403.08370) on submodular data mixtures for instruction tuning has been accepted to ACL 2024 (Findings)
+[SMART: Submodular Data Mixtures for Instruction Tuning](https://arxiv.org/abs/2403.08370) has been accepted to ACL 2024 (Findings)